Here is the current status of StreamNative Ursa

 On the Delete cloud connection page, enter the name of the cloud connection, and click Confirm.

-You can remove the cloud connection from your terraform code and run terraform apply
+You can remove the cloud connection from your terraform code and run terraform apply to delete the cloud connection.

 Next steps